tuongphantrue/phone-tablet-price-emailer/README.md

 category pages that server-render their listings.
 Before relying on any retailer/category in `RETAILERS` (see `phone_tablet_price_emailer.py`):

-1. Run `generate` once and check the logs for "0 items parsed" warnings.
-2. If a retailer reports 0 items, open that URL and use your browser's "View Page Source" (not just inspect element) - if the product names/ prices aren't in the raw HTML, the listing is JS-rendered and this script can't scrape it as-is.
+1. Run `generate` once and check the logs.
+Every fetch now logs its HTTP status code and response size, and any category that parses 0 items gets a best-effort diagnosis printed right there - e.g. "page looks like a bot-challenge/consent page (matched: cloudflare + just a moment)" or "page looks like a JS-framework shell (Next.js/Nuxt/React root div)".
+That tells you whether you're dealing with JS-rendered content, an anti-bot challenge, or just a markup change the parser needs updating for.
+2. The raw HTML for any 0-item category is also saved to `debug/<key>.html` (set `SAVE_DEBUG_HTML=false` to turn this off).
+Open that file directly
+   - not the live page in your browser, which will run the JS the script can't - to see exactly what `requests` actually received.
+On GitHub Actions, this folder is uploaded as a downloadable "debug-html-<run id>" artifact on every run (see the workflow's "Upload debug snapshots" step), so you don't need to reproduce a failure locally to inspect it.
-3. Either find a different, more static page on that retailer's site (some have older SEO landing pages that still server-render), point the relevant `*_URL` env var at it, or swap in a browser-automation tool (Playwright/Selenium) in place of `requests.get()` for that retailer.
+3. If it turns out to be JS-rendered or bot-protected rather than just a markup change: either find a different, more static page on that retailer's site (some have older SEO landing pages that still server-render), point the relevant `*_URL` env var at it, or swap in a browser-automation tool (Playwright/Selenium) in place of `requests.get()` for that retailer.

 The parser (`parse_listing()` in the script) matches by *text adjacency* - a product-name-looking line immediately followed by a "X.XXX.XXX đ" price line - rather than by exact HTML structure, so it should survive minor theme/markup changes on the retailers that do server-render.
-If a previously-working retailer suddenly reports 0 parsed items, the page layout probably changed more than that - open the URL and check `parse_listing()`.
+If a previously-working retailer suddenly reports 0 parsed items with no block/SPA diagnosis, the page layout probably changed more than that - open the saved `debug/<key>.html` and check `parse_listing()`.

 ## One-time setup (~5 minutes)